Drew-CodeRGV/cc-quotebook/readme.md

 ## To Begin:
--Check the requirements.txt file to make sure you have what you need (other than Python, obvsly) -Download the file compile_sheets.py
+- Check the requirements.txt file to make sure you have what you need (other than Python, obvsly)
+- Download the file compile_sheets.py

 ## To Run:
 Now, let's say you have all the original xlsx files in a folder called 'Data'